Schur-Positivity of Short Chords in Matchings: Preliminaries and notation

 \subsection{Symmetric and Schur-positive sets}

-As mentioned in Section~\ref{sec:introduction}, a set $\A$ is symmetric with respect to a statistic function $D:\A \to 2^{[N-1]}$ if its generating function $\Q_{N,D}(\A)$ is a symmetric function.
+As mentioned in Section~\ref{sec:introduction}, a set $\A$ is symmetric with respect to a statistic $D:\A \to 2^{[N-1]}$ if the generating function $\Q_{D}(\A)$ is a symmetric function.
 Moreover, it is Schur-positive if all Schur coefficients are nonnegative integers.

 One of the fundamental constructions of Schur-positive sets, regarding sets of standard Young tableaux (SYT), is due to Gessel~\cite{knuth_classes_schur_positive}.
 Let $\Syt(\lambda)$ denote the set of standard Young tableaux of shape $\lambda$.
 We draw tableaux in English notation, as in Figure~\ref{fig:SYT example}.
 The \emph{descent set} of $T\in \Syt(\lambda)$ is